StarRocks/starrocks/docs/en/administration/management/monitoring/alert.md

 If there is a node_disk_io_time_seconds_total alarm, then first confirm whether there is a change in the business, if there is, whether the change can be rolled back, maintain the resource balance conditions before, if not, consider whether it is normal business growth leads to the need to expand resources.

-You can use the iotop tool to analyze and monitor disk I/O usage.
-Iotop has a UI similar to top, including pid, user, I/O, process and other related information.
+You can use the `iotop` tool to analyze and monitor disk I/O usage. `iotop` has a UI similar to `top`, including PID, user, I/O, process and other related information.

 You can also use the following command to obtain the tablets that consume IO in the current system in StarRocks, and then locate specific tasks and tables.